droosma/blog/content/post/exploring-opentelemetry/index.md

     - 3100:3100
 ```

-We make sure to link loki to the OpenTelemetry Collector, so that the collector can reach Loki.
-And as you might have spotted Loki also needs a configuration file, I have found the following [config online](https://blog.ruanbekker.com/blog/2020/08/13/getting-started-on-logging-with-loki-using-docker/).
-So this might contain more than we need, but it works.
-As I'm not really familiar with Loki, I'm not going to go into detail about the configuration, you can find it in the source article, or in my [repository](https://github.com/droosma/exploring-opentelemetry/loki.yaml).
+Ensure that Loki is linked to the OpenTelemetry Collector, so that the collector can access Loki.
+Loki also needs a configuration file.
+I found the following [config online](https://blog.ruanbekker.com/blog/2020/08/13/getting-started-on-logging-with-loki-using-docker/).
+This might contain more than required, but it works.
+As I'm not entirely familiar with Loki, I won't go into detail about the configuration.
+You can find it in the source article, or in my [repository](https://github.com/droosma/exploring-opentelemetry/loki.yaml).

-As Loki is headless, if you want to actually see your logs we need a UI.
-For this we can use [Grafana](https://grafana.com/).
+Since Loki is headless, if you want to visualize your logs, you'll need a UI.
+[Grafana](https://grafana.com/) can serve this purpose.
 We add the following to the `docker-compose.yml` file:

 ```yaml
   grafana: